HANDS:

 01

-People who work with their hands and those who do “headwork” live on different planets.
+People who work with their hands and those who do “headwork” often seem to live on different planets.

 02

-There are some theories why this is so, but the one we like is that craftsmen rarely write, and when they do, they are rarely listened to; and when they are listened to, they are rarely understood.
+There are many theories why this is so.
+The one I prefer is simpler: craftsmen rarely write, and when they do, they are rarely listened to; and when they are listened to, they are rarely understood.

 03